KsenoLv/Server/README.md

 5 - PgAgent adds the missing tickers to the main table.<br>
 <br>
 The whole process is fully automated.<br>
-The cycle works continuously from Tuesday to Saturday.

 ## Example.